 General anaesthetic or local anaesthetic with sedation.

-Women who have breast implants may experience the complication of capsule contracture.
-Capsule contracture is when a fibrous scar tissue capsule forms and contracts around the breast implant, causing pain and distortion of the breast.
 A capsulectomy is a surgical procedure to remove this fibrous scar tissue capsule that forms around a breast implant.

 A mastopexy is also known as a breast uplift procedure.
 A mastopexy involves removing excess skin and raising the nipple so that the breasts appear lifted and more youthful.